skohub-io/skohub-pages/README.md

 1. Go to "Actions" tab and if not already activated, activate GitHub Actions.
 1. Go to "Settings", navigate to the "Pages" setting and select `gh-pages` as the branch your site is being built from.
 1. Go back to the main page of your repo and click the little gear icon in the top right of the "About" section.
 Check the box at "Use your GitHub Pages website".

-After that your vocabulary will be automatically published every time a push to this repo is made (sometimes it takes a little to see the changes, remember to do some hard refreshing).
+1. Add a commit to the main branch and your vocabulary will be automatically published (sometimes it takes a little to see the changes, remember to do some hard refreshing).

 Any issues?
 Please open up a issue [here](https://github.com/skohub-io/skohub-docker-vocabs/issues)

 ## Troubleshooting